YueminGong/Azure_Kinect_basic_study/README.md

-:bangbang::bangbang: Please install those two SDKs using the original path, follow the software suggested.
+:bangbang::bangbang: Please install those two SDKs using the original path and follow the software suggested.

 #  Environment set up

-:bangbang::bangbang:Please do not name the project folder the same as the system path
+:bangbang::bangbang: Please do not name the project folder the same as the system path

-you can set up folder like:
+You can set up folder like:
 ![project](https://github.com/YueminGong/basic_study/blob/main/image/windows.png)

 - Python version: 3.10.11